percona/psmdb-docs/source/data_at_rest_encryption.rst

 The |feature| in |PSMDB| is introduced in version 3.6 to be compatible with
 |feature| interface in |mongodb|.
 In the current release of |PSMDB|, the |feature| does
 not include support for |abbr.kmip|, or |amazon-aws| key management services.
-Instead, |PSMDB| is :ref:`integrated with Hashicorp Vault <vault>` for key management services.
+Instead, |PSMDB| is :ref:`integrated with HashiCorp Vault <vault>` for key management services.

 Two types of keys are used for data at rest encryption: